2019 ASEAN Grand Prix

-The 2019 ASEAN Grand Prix is the inaugural edition of the ASEAN Grand Prix, a new annual international women's volleyball tournament which is contested by 4 national teams that are the members of the Southeast Asian Zonal Volleyball Association (SEAZVA), the sport's regional governing body affiliated to Asian Volleyball Confederation (AVC).
+The 2019 ASEAN Grand Prix is the inaugural edition of the ASEAN Grand Prix, a new annual international women's volleyball tournament which is contested by 4 national teams that are the members of the Southeast Asian Volleyball Association (SAVA), the sport's regional governing body affiliated to Asian Volleyball Confederation (AVC).

-The first leg was held in Thailand on September while the second leg was held in the Philippines on October.
+The first leg was held in Thailand at the Terminal 21 Korat, Nakhon Ratchasima, Thailand from 20 to 22 September 2019.
+The second leg was played at Santa Rosa, Laguna, Philippines from 4 to 6 October 2019.

 Teams

 Four national teams featured in the 2019 ASEAN Grand Prix.
 Indonesia was decided not to participate in the second leg, and a selection team from the Philippine Super Liga planned to replace.
 However, Indonesia decided to participate in the second leg.

 Venues

 The first leg was played at the Terminal 21 Korat, Nakhon Ratchasima, Thailand, and the second leg was played at the Santa Rosa Sports Complex, Santa Rosa, Laguna, Philippines.